 According to Devesh Kumar, Sr. Manager – GICS & Technical Support, Aludecor Lamination Pvt.
 Ltd., in addition to the above points, the key factors for selecting the material for cladding are its ability to withstand wind load and fire ratings of the product.

-Factors like building height, seismic conditions and required product size too decide the type of cladding, adds Julie Etavard, Business Development Manager (in charge of India market), Terreal.
+Factors like building height, seismic conditions and required product size to decide the type of cladding, adds Julie Etavard, Business Development Manager (in charge of the India market), Terreal.

 Consideration of wind factor is important for selecting the thickness of the cladding, says Patil.
-Open areas decides the ventilation factor.
+Open areas decide the ventilation factor.
 The structural framing design of the panel is imperative for withstanding static and other dynamic structural loads.
 The material grade and coating decides its life span, preventing corrosion.
-According to Patil, the best choices are aluminium (marine grade – 5xxx series) considering saline environment, and Stainless steel 304 grade, though they are expensive but long lasting.
+According to Patil, the best choices are aluminium (marine grade – 5xxx series) considering the saline environment, and Stainless steel 304 grade, though they are expensive but long-lasting.